 So, your welcome agenda should empower your volunteers.

 Here’s a basic agenda outline.

 Oh, the stories we could tell!
 From tear jerkers to belly laughers, the stories of volunteer experiences from the volunteer coordinator’s perspective are endless.
 Lessons are learned, values are confirmed, frustrations are vented, and resources are shared.

-HAVA is coming back!
-Be one of the first to shape the vision and path forward.
+HAVA is back!
+Volunteer Houston and the United Way for Greater Houston have partnered up to breathe new life into this necessary resource for volunteer administrators.
 Established in 1973, the Houston Association of Volunteer Administrators (HAVA) is a program for volunteer engagement professionals led by volunteer engagement professionals with the goal of educating, empowering, and elevating each other.
-Since the start of the pandemic in 2020 HAVA has been on hiatus.